 Little is known about the truck before 1998 but in that year it was owned by Terry Cauldwell in Greenville

-South Carolina.
-He bought the truck and restored it in that year.
-Significant funds were spent on many new
+Terry bought the truck and did some restoration work in that year.
+Significant funds were spent on many

 There are garage apartments all over the USA.
 Typically it takes 4 full sized cars.
 There is room to store two

 twenty foot long cars end to end and also two cars wide through the automatic doors.
 There is a sitting area,

 storage area, kitchen and bathroom all on the ground floor and a basement underneath.
 The one in the picture